The medications used in drug rehab for heroin addiction work as either replacement therapies or preventative approaches.

 People who’ve been battling heroin addiction for months or years have the most difficult time stopping drug use.
 The physical damage done to the brain and body makes it all but impossible to maintain abstinence on one’s own.

 In effect, chronic or long-term heroin abuse re-configures the brain’s chemical pathways and gradually changes how the different areas of the brain work.
-According to the Journal of Addictive Diseases, addiction treatment medications help restore normal brain functioning, which translates into minimal withdrawal and/or drug cravings effects depending on the type of medication used.
+According to the National Institute on Drug Abuse, addiction treatment medications help restore normal brain functioning, which translates into minimal withdrawal and drug cravings.
+It depends on the type of medication used.

-If you or someone you know are considering getting treatment, don’t hesitate to call our toll-free helpline at 800-934-1582(Who Answers?) to speak with one of our addiction counselors.
+If you or someone you know are considering getting treatment, don’t hesitate to call our toll-free helpline at 800-934-1582(Sponsored) to speak with one of our addiction counselors.

 Types of Addiction Treatment Medications